devKyouma/Scoreboard/README.md

   * Look into possible alternatives to detroying chart to recreate one.
 Maybe using the update function?
   * In the EditableTable file, i should have made the weekTotalx IDs instead of classes.
 There is only going to be one cell for each week total and that would make it cleaner.

-# Done

-* Create a function that creates an object of the all the week totals with date as key and hours as value.

 # Notes